katto030/JobLink/README.md

 <a id="info"></a>
 ### General Info
-Jon Link is a mobile application that allows users to search for jobs!
+Job Link is a mobile application that allows users to search for jobs!
 It utilizes a third party API called RapidAPI JSearch to search for jobs posted on LinkedIn, Indeed, Glassdoor, and many others.
 It displays information such as job details, qualifications and responsibilities.

 </br>